Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 {{< figure src="/img/Hackathon24/functionATTS.png" width=75% layout="responsive" >}}

-Once this has happened I went ahead and used ChatGPT to help me get the info over to Azure TTS which was pretty uneventful since that is a simple restAPI post call to https://eastus.tts.speech.microsoft.com/cognitiveservices/v1.
+Once this has happened I went ahead and used ChatGPT to help me get the info over to Azure TTS which was pretty uneventful since that is a simple REST API post call to https://eastus.tts.speech.microsoft.com/cognitiveservices/v1.

 {{< collapsible-image
     title="I have provided a screenshot with headers that I used to get my WAV file.
 Click arrow to expand." src="/img/Hackathon24/AzureTTS.png"
     width="75%"
     layout="responsive"
     alt="Azure TTS Screenshot"
 >}}

 While this is all happening we go ahead and work in phase 3 for our approval stages for our message.